vtramo/java-annotator/README.md

 - Annotations are only added to the type declaration itself; methods, fields, and parameters are currently ignored.
 - The tool does not check if the annotation's usage is valid on the specific type.
 - The tool is guaranteed to function correctly only with simple annotations that do not include arguments, values, or parentheses.
-Complex annotations like are not currently supported and may lead to incorrect parsing or modifications.
+Complex annotations are not currently supported and may lead to incorrect parsing or modifications.
 ## Usage
 Process Java files in a path (file or directory) with specified annotations.
 ```bash